 Yankton is a somewhat small city located in the state of South Dakota.
 With a population of 14,557 people and four constituent neighborhoods, Yankton is the seventh largest community in South Dakota.

-Yankton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Yankton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Yankton are a mix of both white- and blue-collar jobs.
 Overall, Yankton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Yankton who work in office and administrative support (14.48%), food service (9.59%), and sales jobs (9.55%).

-The percentage of people in Yankton who are college-educated is somewhat higher than the average US community of 21.84%: 27.32% of adults in Yankton have at least a bachelor's degree.
+The overall education level of Yankton is somewhat higher than in the average US city of 21.84%: 27.32% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Yankton in 2010 was $24,581, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $98,324 for a family of four.
 However, Yankton contains both very wealthy and poor people as well.